ricardocassiano04/ricardocassiano04/README.md

 - I work with PostgreSQL, Linux, Spreadsheets and Python.

-- I'm interested in Java, NoSQL, Ansible, Kubernetes and so on.
+- I'm interested in Java, NoSQL and so on.

 - I like philosophy and literature.